How do I complete an MVA transaction if I cannot communicate effectively in English?

 1. Noncommercial Driver licensing knowledge and skills tests

 2. Medical Advisory Board Interviews

-Once you contact the number above, or MVA’s Customer Service Center 410-768-7000, the MVA’s Driver Services Division will:
+Once you call the TTY/Hearing Impaired number, or MVA’s Customer Service Center 410-768-7000, the MVA’s Driver Services Division will:

 - Make all the arrangements;